DGIRobo/Self-GIT-Study/README.md

 # Self-GIT-Study
-For learn and organize GIT instructions
+To learn and organize GIT instructions